chihacknight/chihacknight.org/_posts/blog/2017-03-07-presenting-the-women-in-tech-speaker-series.md

 **Event #4 - March 28th**

-On Tuesday, March 28th Chi Hack Night will celebrate our 250th event and 5 year anniversary!
-In addition to the celebrations (details coming soon), we will welcome the [Chicago Federation for Women](https://www.cfw.org/) as they share their[ Talk It Out](https://www.cfw.org/talkitout/) initiative, a weeklong conversation series designed to spark understanding about gender bias and the ways it affects women and men.
+On Tuesday, March 28th we will welcome the [Chicago Federation for Women](https://www.cfw.org/) as they share their[ Talk It Out](https://www.cfw.org/talkitout/) initiative, a weeklong conversation series designed to spark understanding about gender bias and the ways it affects women and men.

 Braintree<br />
 222 W Merchandise Mart Plz<br />